WRMSRwasTaken/MCLBOT/commands/README.md

 - `guarded` boolean value to whether the (sub-) command should be protected from disabling it or not
 - `permission` string or array or strings of permissions for a user, needed to be able to run this  (sub-) command, e.g. `ADMINISTRATOR` (setting this will automatically set `guildOnly` to true), for all permissions, see the [discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS)
 - `selfPermission` string or array or strings of permissions needed for the bot member itself to run, e.g. `ATTACH_FILES` (ignored in DMs)
-- `middleware` string ir array of strings of middleware names to run before running the actual command
+- `middleware` string or array of strings of middleware names to run before running the actual command
+- `cooldown` either `false` to disable cooldown for this (sub-) command or an object with following properties:
-- `cooldown` integer value in seconds needed or a user to run this  (sub-) command again
+  - `actions` integer number for the maximum allowed calls to this (sub-) command in the timespan
+  - `period` integer number for the actual timespan in seconds
 - `hideTyping` boolean value: whether to hide the typing indicator while this command is being processed or not
 - `nsfw` mark this command nsfw (only executable in nsfw marked channels then)
 - `arguments` object or array of objects for the (sub-) command parameter configuration: